-The general, administrative and store operating expense rate (expressed as a percentage of net sales) increased to 29.0% from 28.7% during the first quarter of 2006.
-These increases were primarily driven by an increase in incentive compensation, investments in technology and process improvement initiatives to support future growth and incremental stock compensation expense as the Company adopted SFAS 123(R) in the first quarter 2006 which requires the expensing of stock options.
+The thirteen and twenty-six week general, administrative and store operating expenses and rates (expressed as a percentage of net sales) increased compared to 2005.
+These increases were primarily driven by an increase in marketing expense at Victoria's Secret to support new product launches, incentive compensation due to improved performance, investments in technology and process improvement initiatives to support future growth, store payroll costs and incremental stock compensation expense related to the Company's adoption of SFAS 123(R) in the first quarter of 2006.